Wall Cracks 8-17-07 Pete Ramey

 Most cracks in the hoof wall are present because the hoof walls are not properly attached to the coffin bone and lateral cartilages.
 The hoof walls simply aren’t strong enough to withstand impact without the backup of well-connected, healthy epidermal and dermal laminae.
 When competent and frequent (every 4-5 weeks) hoof care begins, the horse will immediately start to grow in well-connected walls.
 You’ll typically see a tighter, more compact growth originating from the coronet that will march its way to the ground.
 The previous flared or “bell-shaped” hoof wall will be replaced with straight walls that don’t bend outward as they approach the ground and the cracks grow right out with the new and improved wall growth.

-The “magic bullets” for growing out most wall cracks are simply a well-shaped “Mustang Roll” (I prefer a straight bevel or chamfer around the perimeter of the outer wall on a 45-60 degree angle from the ground) and enough time to grow them out.
+The “magic bullets” for growing out most wall cracks are simply a well-shaped “Mustang Roll” (I prefer a straight bevel or chamfer around the perimeter of the outer wall on a 45-60 degree angle from the ground, rather than a rounded shape) and enough time to grow them out.
 So to discuss wall cracks, we really just need to focus on the exceptions to this - the things that can throw a big wrench into this otherwise simple process.

 Here they are: